-1. Composition of the NRC
+1. Composition

-- 1.1 The NRC shall comprise at least three (3) directors, one of whom shall be an independent director. - 1.2 The NRC chairman shall be an independent director.
+- 1.1 The NRC shall comprise at least three (3) directors, one of whom shall be an independent director, or more than half of them must be independent directors. - 1.2 The NRC chairman shall be an independent director.